theleoborges/imminent/README.md

 `amb` is the *ambiguous* function.

 It derives its name from Common Lisp and Scheme.
-In the context of Futures, it simply means that, given a sequence of Futures, `amb` returns a Future that will complete with the result of the Future future in the given sequence to complete, regardless of whether it was successful:
+In *imminent* it simply means that given a sequence of Futures, `amb` returns a Future that will complete with the result of the first Future to complete in the given sequence regardless of whether it was successful:

 ```clojure
   (defmacro sleepy-future [ms & body]